Doctor of Public Health (DrPH)

 DrPH Program Requirements

-In keeping with its interdisciplinary approach to doctoral education, the DrPH Program offers students the opportunity to fulfill their program requirements through unique core courses and a variety of electives offered by all seven School of Public Health academic departments.
+In keeping with its interdisciplinary approach to doctoral education, the DrPH Program offers students the opportunity to fulfill their program requirements through unique core courses and a variety of electives offered by all School of Public Health concentrations.
 The DrPH curriculum emphasizes a mixture of professional and academic skills that focus on leadership and management, advocacy and policy, ethics, finance, and research methods.
 Full-time students must complete the program within five years; part-time students must complete the program within seven years.
 Incoming students who do not hold a Master of Public Health are required to complete prerequisite coursework in biostatistics, environmental health, epidemiology, and health policy and management.
 All DrPH students must complete the following core courses.
-DrPH students must receive at least a 3.0 (B) grade in each of these classes.
+DrPH students must receive at least a B grade in each of these classes, as well as in all other required and elective coursework.

 DrPH Program Core Courses

-• PH 856 Law and Ethics for Public Health Leaders
+• SPH PH 856 Law and Ethics for Public Health Leaders (2 units)

-• PH 857 Health Economics and Financial Management for Public Health
+• SPH PH 857 Health Economics and Financial Management for Public Health (4 units)

-• PH 858 Cases in Public Health Management
+• SPH PH 859 Cases in Public Health Management (2 units)

 Additional Course Requirements